 Figure 2 shows the architecture of the output buffer type switch, which has one dedicated FDL buffer for each output port.
 When the wavelengths are unused, and the packet contention can be resolved by wavelength conversion, packets are directly sent to the output ports.
 If several packets remain unresolved, or if there are not available wavelengths, packets are sent to FDL buffers.
 The $N \times N$ output buffer type switch has a number N of separate FDL buffers.
-The buffer size $B_T$ is $B \times N$ .
+The buffer size B_T is $B \times N$.

 Figure 3 shows the architecture of the shared buffer type switch, which has one shared FDL buffer, and the packets are stored at the same buffer regardless of the destination output port.
 As in the output buffer type switch, when the contention cannot be resolved by wavelength conversion, the packets are sent to the FDL buffer.
 When the contention of packets can be resolved by wavelength conversion, on the other hand, the packets are sent to the output ports directly.
 The shared buffer type switch has only one FDL buffer with W virtual input lines.
-The buffer size $B_T$ is equal to B.
+The buffer size B_T is equal to B.

-The ratio of the number of switch inputs to buffer inputs is N: 1, thus the switch performance is likely to be degraded.
-One possible way to resolve this problem is to increase the number of wavelengths multiplexed on FDL $(W_i)$ , by which more packets can be stored in parallel at one time.
-However, $W_i$ wavelengths should be decreased to W (the number of wavelengths on the output port line), and therefore, careful packet scheduling becomes necessary.
+The ratio of the number of switch inputs to buffer inputs is N : 1, thus the switch performance is likely to be degraded.
+One possible way to resolve this problem is to increase the number of wavelengths multiplexed on FDL (W_i) , by which more packets can be stored in parallel at one time.
+However, W_i wavelengths should be decreased to W (the number of wavelengths on the output port line), and therefore, careful packet scheduling becomes necessary.
 That is, in order to prevent the contentions of the packets in output ports, the scheduling algorithm needs to determine the internal wavelength and the external wavelength for every packet.
 Furthermore, we need additional wavelength converters for that purpose.
+In Section 4, we will evaluate the effect of this technique by conducting simulation experiments.
 It should be noted here that this method is only applicable to the shared buffer type switch.
 In the output buffer type switch, it does not help improving the performance since each output port is equipped with one FDL buffer.